 1. Annual activity verification fee

-The fee is based on generator category.
-All generators of hazardous waste that notified DEQ of their activities and obtained a Resource Conservation and Recovery Act Site Identification Number must verify their basic registration information annually.
+The fee is based on the generator category—a generator can be a large quantity generator, a small quantity generator, or a conditionally exempt generator.
+All generators of hazardous waste that notifyDEQ of their activities and obtain a Resource Conservation and Recovery Act Site Identification Number must verify their basic registration information annually.
 They are assessed a fee according to their generator category.

 a.
 Current Annual Activity Verification Fees are: